 The Impact on Mental Health

-The prevalence of anxiety together with depression continues to rise among those working in education.
-Research findings demonstrate that stress which teachers perceive as high leads to greater anxiety and depression symptoms.
-Depression causes people to develop relationship issues which diminish their work performance until they stop coming to work completely or retire prematurely.
+The prevalence of anxiety, together with depression, continues to rise among those working in education.
+Research findings demonstrate that stress, which teachers perceive as high, leads to greater anxiety and depression symptoms.
+Depression causes people to develop relationship issues, which diminish their work performance until they stop coming to work completely or retire prematurely.
 The consequences of untreated mental health problems may result in permanent disability when severe.

 The Impact on Mental Health